openfun/richie/UPGRADE.md

 ## Unreleased

+## 1.13.x to 1.14.x

 - If you reused any React components in Django templates through `richie-react`, you should know that the `data-locale` attribute on them is no longer used.
 Instead, they rely on `<html lang>` to pick up their current locale, which should already be set in all documents anyway.
 - As a result, the `lang` attribute on `<html>`, which is a requirement for an accessible page anyway, is now an absolute requirement.
 Users who overrode the base template and removed this need to add it again.
 - Users who overrode the `REACT_LOCALES` setting need to rename it to `RFC_5646_LOCALES` and make sure it contains BCP47/RFC5646 locales (`REACT_LOCALES` used ISO15897 locales).
+- Footer links are now defined via a static placeholder (see CHANGELOG).
+Richie provides a data migration to make sure that an existing footer of flat links is ported to the new static placeholder.
+Before running the data migration, make sure all changes on the footer pages (pages that are below the page with a reverse_id of "annex") are published.
+After running the data migration, check the footer (draft and public in each language) to make sure it is as expected.

 ## 1.12.x to 1.13.x